-Although the modeling results in the LHS indicate that the Build Alternative would not meet the Caltrans or FEMA bridge freeboard criteria, the Build Alternative would decrease the 100-year water surface elevation upstream and downstream of the bridge because the area for water to flow beneath the bridge would increase (WRECO 2020).
+Although the modeling results in the LHS indicate that the Build Alternative would not meet the Caltrans or FEMA bridge freeboard criteria, the Build Alternative would decrease the 100-year water surface elevation upstream and downstream of the bridge because the cross-sectional area beneath the bridge would increase (WRECO 2020).
 Therefore, the Build Alternative would not result in an adverse risk to property or hazard to life.